 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-This study aims to understand the factors driving financial sustainability in microfinance institutions (MFIs) operating in Sub-Saharan Africa.
-The research examines various indicators of operational self-sufficiency (OSS) to identify key drivers of financial sustainability.
-This analysis investigates the relationship between OSS and profitability, exploring the differences between for-profit and non-profit organizations.
+This study aims to understand the factors driving financial sustainability in microfinance institutions (MFIs) in Sub-Saharan Africa.
+It investigates indicators of operational self-sufficiency (OSS) through correlation and regression analysis to determine key drivers of financial success within the MFI sector.
+The research seeks to understand the relationship between profitability, outreach, and different MFI structures.

 Zusammenfassung der Kapitel (Chapter Summaries)